livematrix/server/README.md

 Simple server to create Live Chat powered by the Matrix.org Protocol

-This repository is using github actions, automatic releases are posted to the showcase [repo](https://github.com/osousa/livematrix/)
+This repository is using github actions, automatic compiled releases are posted to the showcase [repo](https://github.com/osousa/livematrix/) at _Server folder.